Advil Infant (Generic Ibuprofen Infant Suspension): Complete Medication Guide

 Get answers to common questions about generic ibuprofen infant suspension.

 Alternating these medicines should only be done under your pediatrician's specific guidance.
-While it may seem helpful, using both can increase side effect risks and doesn't necessarily work better than using one medication correctly.
+While it may seem helpful, using both can increase side effect risks and does not necessarily work better than using one medication correctly.
 Learn more about dosage guidelines to understand safe fever management and always ask your doctor before combining medications.

 Ibuprofen can be used safely for up to 10 days for pain or fever relief.
 If your baby still needs pain or fever relief after 10 days, contact your pediatrician.
 Prolonged use without medical supervision increases the risk of stomach, kidney, and liver problems.
 If fever lasts more than three days or pain doesn't improve, your baby may have a condition needing different treatment.
+The treatment of sore throat for >2 days or use in infants and children <3 years of age with sore throat is not recommended, unless directed by health care provider.

 The Bottom Line